seqeralabs/docs/multiqc_docs/modules/fastqc.md

 that they will share a sample name with data that has already been parsed.
 :::

-You can customise the patterns used for finding these files in your MultiQC config (see [Module search patterns](#module-search-patterns)).
+You can customize the patterns used for finding these files in your MultiQC config (see [Module search patterns](#module-search-patterns)).
 The below code shows the default file patterns: